irychen/keepalive-for-react/README.md

 A React KeepAlive component like keep-alive in vue

+### Attention !

+DO NOT use <React.StrictMode />, it CANNOT work with keepalive-for-react in development mode. because it can lead to some unexpected behavior when you use keepalive-for-react's useOnActive hook.

 ## Features

 - dramatically reduce the number of dom elements in the page